-If you have been injured or lost a loved one in a train derailment, please do not hesitate to call the New York personal injury lawyers at Wingate, Russotti, Shapiro & Halperin, LLP, at (212) 986-7353.
+If you have been injured or lost a loved one in a New York train derailment, please do not hesitate to call the New York personal injury lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, at (212) 986-7353.
 Our legal team specializes in serious accident lawsuits and has the experience and resources necessary to determine liability.
 You may be entitled to significant compensation for the injuries and other losses you suffered as a result of a serious train crash.
 Contact us for a free consultation about your legal rights and options.

 Unfortunately, a derailments of different things can cause a train to shift off the rails in some way and derail.
 Once this happens, inertia takes over and the train is partially or completely pulled away from the tracks, often twisting and flipping over in sections.
 Derailments are rare, but when they do happen, the damage and injuries they cause can be quite horrendous.

 Some of the most common causes of derailments include:

 - Improper track maintenance: There are hundreds of miles of train tracks stretching across New York State, which means maintenance and repair of these tracks is no small feat.
 However, we trust the owners of these railways to invest the time and money necessary to do so and keep people safe.